-The Uniform Telehealth Act reflects this evolutionary trend, and the Uniform Law Commission hopes it will give states the clear guidance and framework they need to facilitate the delivery of telehealth services consistent with the standard of care, as well as open borders for practitioners to provide widespread assistance to patients in a more convenient and cost-effective manner.
+This Telehealth Act reflects this evolutionary trend, and the Uniform Law Commission hopes it will give states the clear guidance and framework they need to facilitate the delivery of telehealth services consistent with the standard of care, as well as open borders for practitioners to provide widespread assistance to patients in a more convenient and cost-effective manner.

-The Uniform Telehealth Act has two broad goals.
-The first is to make clear that as a general matter, a practitioner who is licensed or is otherwise authorized to provide health care in a state in which a patient is located may provide care through telehealth, if doing so is consistent with the applicable professional practice standards and the practitioner's scope of practice as defined by the patient's state.
+The Telehealth Act has two broad goals.
+The first is to make clear that as a general matter, health care may be provided through telehealth, if doing so is consistent with the applicable professional practice standard and the practitioner's scope of practice, as defined by the state in which the patient is located.
 The act takes an intentionally broad approach to the definition of "telecommunication technology," allowing the practitioner and patient to use the most accessible technology that supports the provision of health care that meets the standard of care applicable to in-person services.
 This flexibility enhances access by reducing practical barriers to receiving care.